radcampaign/allaboveall2020/web/wp-content/plugins/go-live-update-urls/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40onpointplugins%2ecom&lc=US&item_name=Go%20Live%20Update%20Urls&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
 Tags: urls, launching, site changes, tools, domain, domains, domain changes, url changes Requires at least: 4.8.0
-Tested up to: 5.5.1
+Tested up to: 5.6.0
 Requires PHP: 5.6.0
-Stable tag: 6.1.4
+Stable tag: 6.2.2

 == Description ==

-Goes through entire site and replaces all instances of an old url with a new one.
-Used to change the domain of a site.
-Works on both multi-site and single site installs.
+Goes through entire site and replaces all instances of an old URL with a new one.
+Used most often when changing the domain of your site.

-<strong>Check out <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Go Live Update Urls PRO</a> for more features including support for tables created by plugins, the ability to test a URL before updating, update history, priority support, and so much more!</strong>
+<strong>Check out <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Go Live Update Urls PRO</a> for more features including support for tables created by plugins, the ability to test a URL before updating, update history, real time reporting, priority support, and so much more!</strong>

-<blockquote><a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Pro version 6.1.1</a> is now available with a greatly improved testing and updating experience!</blockquote>
+<blockquote><a href=" https://onpointplugins.com/go-live-update-urls/go-live-update-urls-pro-usage/#url-counting" target="_blank">Pro version 6.2.0</a> is now available with real time reporting of urls which will be and were updated!</blockquote>

 <h3>Features</h3>
+* Works on both multi-site and single site installs.
 * Database table by table selection.
 * Updates serialized data in core tables.
 * Very easy to use admin page - which may be found under Tools.